mosabbir4210/Secure-SSH-Access-with-Domain-via-Cloudflare-Zero-Trust-Tunnel/README.md

 ## 💻 Phase 4: Client-Side Configuration (Windows)
 # 1. Install cloudflared on Windows
-Download the .msi from Cloudflare GitHub.
+Download the .msi from Cloudflare GitHub:https://github.com/cloudflare/cloudflared/releases

-Run the installer and open PowerShell as Admin.
+**Run the installer and open PowerShell as Admin.**

 # 2. DNS & Connection Setup
 If your ISP blocks Cloudflare domains (no such host error):